Updated: Apr 14

 By treating young people like children, society has retarded their growth.
 There was a time was 16 year olds used to go to war.
 When I was 15, I could flawlessly outdebate pretty much all my teachers and religious gurus that I came across.
 Yet a simple ad hominem was thrown at me, “he is just a child.
 He’ll know when he grows up.”
 That is incredibly toxic if we want to empower young people to strive for excellence.
 By the way, I am 24 now.
 I can tell that these fraudulent teachers and gurus are not only in India but all over the world.
 And they are absolutely pathetic.

-Just why can’t a 14 year old get a driver’s license if he can pass the driving test?
+Just why can’t a 14 year old get a drivers license if he can pass the driving test?
 It is the test that tells the merit as a driver not his age.
 By not allowing him to get a license, society is not allowing him to travel, apply for jobs, and operate at his full potential.
 Society is essentially robbing him of all the fun he could have had legally.
 At the same time, it is depriving itself of whatever potential was lost in people like him.

 In India, child labor laws prohibit people from working until they are 14.
 This is a profane joke on Indians.
 We went to school 6 days a week.
 It was 6 hours long, plus an extra hour spent on travel.
 I studied at least 2 hours every day to finish my homework.
 This means I studied at least 54 hours every week.
 That is more than an average adult man’s 40 hours work week.
 What makes the joke profane is that it was a bad experience for pretty much everyone.
 Teachers were abusive, incompetent, and beyond terrible.
 No one learned anything at school.
 And whatever we learned proved to be either wrong or useless.
 Looking back, I would gladly take up the opportunity to work 60 hours/week in a factory.
 At least, I would get paid.
 School wasn’t just child labor.
 It was child slavery.

 We need to have a serious debate on majority laws.
 You can set the legal age of marriage at 30.
-I can guarantee you no will marry.
+I can guarantee you no one will marry.
 If we did away with dumb laws, young people would take life seriously and grow up on time.
 They would start earning early and potentially marry on time.
-The increased productivity would benefit the nation.
-So long we live under the social hypnosis of majority laws we are bound to have adults who behave like children.
-Young adults have are failing to act like adults because they have been brainwashed to think that they are children or minors.
+The increased productivity would benefit their nation.
+So long we live under the social hypnosis of majority laws, we are bound to have adults who behave like children.
+Young adults are failing to act like adults because they have been brainwashed to think that they are children or minors.